JOHN LENNON – MIND GAMES

 In June 1972, a book called Mind Games: The Guide to Inner Space by Robert Masters and Jean Houston (authors of another book, about psychedelic experience) was published.
 It was an instruction book, with the tag-line “Mind Games is a yoga for the West,” promoting self-exploration and regulation of human consciousness through mental exercise.
 The theme was that “Anyone can play.”
 And that humans have sufficient power to deal with our problems.

-John produced his album Mind Games on his own.
-He even designed the artwork, portraying Yoko as his destiny.
+John produced Mind Games on his own.
+He even designed the artwork.
 Yoko’s sideways profile forms a mountain in the horizon – with a sun and moon on the front cover, and a rainbow on the back cover.
 John stands alone in a field.
 He’s holding a bag – as if he’s going away from the mountain.
 A strange premonition.
-His image framed closer on the back cover.
+His image framed more closely on the back cover.
 The Japanese chop bearing his name in red ink is stamped in the lower right corner.

 John reflected upon the album in his only filmed interview of 1980…